Joshua-Beatty/TagStudio/CONTRIBUTING.md

 - **Any** (No Scripts)

-  - Alternatively, with the virtual environment loaded, run the python file at `tagstudio\tag_studio.py` from your terminal.
-If you're in the project's root directory, simply run `python3 tagstudio/tag_studio.py`.
+  - You can run the Python file directly using Poetry, which will manage the virtual environment for you.
+From the project’s root directory, execute the following command: `poetry run python tagstudio/tag_studio.py`.

 ## Workflow Checks

 When pushing your code, several automated workflows will check it against predefined tests and style checks.
 It's _highly recommended_ that you run these checks locally beforehand to avoid having to fight back-and-forth with the workflow checks inside your pull requests.

 > [!TIP]
 > To format the code automatically before each commit, there's a configured action available for the `pre-commit` hook.
-Install it by running `pre-commit install`.
+Install it by running `poetry run pre-commit install`.
 The hook will be executed each time on running `git commit`.

 ### [Ruff](https://github.com/astral-sh/ruff)